justinjudefernandes/Email-Security-Phishing-Analysis-in-Microsoft-Defender/README.md

 - Phishing Infrastructure: External ProtonMail sender used to deliver payload.

 ### Investigation Summary:

-At 21:04 UTC+04:00 on June 18, 2026, a phishing email titled “Salary Revision” was delivered to the organization’s mailbox.
+- At 21:04 UTC+04:00 on June 18, 2026, a phishing email titled “Salary Revision” was delivered to the organization’s mailbox.
 The email leveraged a social engineering lure related to payroll updates and contained:

-A Microsoft Word attachment (Salary Revision.docx)
+  - A Microsoft Word attachment (Salary Revision[.]docx).
-A malicious URL intended to redirect the user to an external resource
+  - A malicious URL intended to redirect the user to an external resource.

-OSINT validation confirmed multiple malicious indicators associated with both the URL and the sender infrastructure.
+- OSINT validation confirmed multiple malicious indicators associated with both the URL and the sender infrastructure.
 VirusTotal detections classified the URL as malicious, while AbuseIPDB reports confirmed prior malicious activity associated with the source IP address.

-Further investigation is required to determine:
+- Further investigation is required to determine:

-Whether additional users were targeted
+  - Whether additional users were targeted
-Whether the URL or attachment was accessed
+  - Whether the URL or attachment was accessed
-Whether credential theft, malware execution, or unauthorized access occurred
+  - Whether credential theft, malware execution, or unauthorized access occurred

-4. Triage (5W1H Analysis)
+### Triage (5W1H Analysis):

 Who